mathiser/RadDeploy/README.md

 Defaults to an empty list.
 It can also be provided as a space seperated string in an environment variable like `GPUS=0 2 5`

+## Dashboard
+If you want to set up the grafana dashboard, make sure that the grafana service has access to `janitor`'s `/opt/DicomFlow/database/database.sqlite` with the following two mounts:
+*janitor*: `./mounts/janitor:/opt/DicomFlow/database:rw`
+*dashboard*: `./mounts/janitor:/var/lib/grafana/database:ro`

+You can then go to http://localhost:3000.
+When you setup a new datasource, use sqlite and set the path to the database to: Path `/var/lib/grafana/database/database.sqlite`

+You can use the SQL query: `SELECT * FROM dashboard_rows` and format dt-columns to file.

+### Status
+- 1: Pending Flow (waiting to be executed)
+- 2: Running Flow
+- 3: Finished Flow (but not yet sent to destinations)
+- 4: Sent Flow
+- 400: Failed